 - Select “Deliver my email to BuckeyeMail, the university’s email service” and click Submit.

 - That’s it!
-Your email address is email@example.com.
+Your email username is firstname.lastname@example.org.
 Check your email at buckeyemail.osu.edu several times a week until school begins, and then daily.

 What if I have not activated my username?
 Get instructions.